amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

         });
 ```

-The example loads the `eshopsecrets` secrets collection into the .NET configuration system upon startup.
-Registering the provider requires an instance of `DaprClient` to invoke the secrets API in the Dapr sidecar.
-Also required are  the name of the secrets management component and name of the secret as as argument to the `DaprSecretDescriptor` object.
+The above example loads the `eshopsecrets` secrets collection into the .NET configuration system at startup.
+Registering the provider requires an instance of `DaprClient` to invoke the secrets API from the Dapr sidecar.
+The other arguments include the name of the secrets management component and a DaprSecretDescriptor object with the name of the secret.

-At this point, you can retrieve secrets directly from application code:
+Once loaded, you can retrieve secrets directly from application code:

 ```csharp
 public void GetCustomer(IConfiguration config)